The question

 The additional £20,000 spent on design quality is not a luxury.
 Against a 31.1% approval rate, it is the most efficient way to shift your odds.
 No other single variable in the Croydon dataset correlates as strongly with refusal as design quality.

 This also means pre-application engagement carries different weight in Croydon.
-Pre-app is most valuable when the council’s concerns are negotiable — density, unit mix, affordable housing contributions.
+Pre-app is most valuable when the council’s concerns are negotiable: density, unit mix, affordable housing contributions.
 When the dominant issue is design quality, pre-app becomes a design review mechanism.
 The question to ask is not “will the council accept 4 units?” but “does this design meet the standard they are evidently enforcing?”
+(Worth noting: the raw correlation between pre-app and approval rate in Croydon is sharply negative, for reasons of how the officer reports are written rather than what the advice itself does.)

-The full Croydon Intelligence Report covers area-by-area profiles, officer patterns, determination timelines, and viability modelling across all 878 applications.
+The Croydon dashboard covers area-by-area profiles, officer patterns, determination timelines, and viability modelling across all 878 applications.

 Related